 Before connecting to the guest VM using a remote desktop, obtaining the IP address assigned to the machine by the DHCP server in your local network is necessary.

 Open Network and Sharing Center and click View Status, then click Details in the Local Area Connection Status window and note down the address in IPv4 IP Address.

 After checking the IP address of the virtual machine, right-click on My Computer and open Properties to allow remote connections.

-Click Advanced System Settings in the window that opens, and when the System Properties window opens, select “Allow connections from computers running any version of Remote Desktop (less secure)” from the settings in the Remote tab and click OK.
+Click Advanced System Settings in the opened window, and when the System Properties window opens, select the “Allow connections from computers executing any version of Remote Desktop (less secure)” option from the settings in the Remote tab and click OK.

-Finally, you need to create a user password to establish a remote desktop connection from the host to the VM.
+Finally, it would help if you created a user password to establish a remote desktop connection from the host to the VM.

-Right-click / Manage on my computer, click Users under Local Users and Groups in the Computer Management window that opens, and right-click / Set Password on the user account.
+Right-click / Manage on my computer, click Users under Local Users and Groups in the Open Computer Management window, and right-click / Set Password on the user account.

-In the Set Password for User window, create a memorable password and click OK.
+Create a memorable password in the Set Password for User window and click OK.

-Find and run the Remote Desktop Connection tool from the Start menu on your host computer.
+Locate and launch the Remote Desktop Connection tool from the Start menu on your host computer.

-Type the IP address of the virtual machine in Computer and click Connect, then type the user name and password of the guest system and click OK.
-When you get a certificate error during remote desktop connection, click Yes and continue.
+Enter the IP address of the virtual device in the Computer field, and then click on Connect.
+Following, enter the user name and password of the guest system, and finally, click OK.
+When you get a certificate error during a remote desktop connection, click Yes and continue.